-If you have health care needs that can’t be managed at home or in an assisted living setting, you may need a Nursing Facility (NF).
+If you have health care needs that can’t be managed at home or in an assisted living setting, you may need to live in a Nursing Facility (NF).
 NFs are sometimes called Nursing Homes or Long-Term Care Facilities.
 They provide short- or long-term care services to elderly and young adults with physical and/or mental disabilities.
-These services need an OK, or prior authorization, from BCCHP.
+These services may need an OK, or prior authorization, from BCCHP.

 Services at these facilities includes assistance with personal care activities, such as: